matthewmueller/io/Readme.md

 Initialize a new instance of `IO`.
 IO will pass these parameters into engine.io.

-Engine.io squelches pathnames but maintains query parameters, so IO converts any pathname to a querystring to that it can be obtained on the serverside.
+Engine.io squelches pathnames but maintains query parameters, so IO converts any pathname to a querystring to that it can be obtained on the server-side.

 ```js
 IO('localhost:8080/news/today')